Home

 Per Serving: 205 Calories; 8g Fat (26.4% calories from fat); 10g Protein; 43g Carbohydrate; 2g Dietary Fiber; trace Cholesterol; 619mg Sodium.

-A beautiful vegan entree that your family (as well as guests) will love.
+A beautiful dinner that your family (as well as guests) will love.
 You can find phyllo in your grocer's freezer section; follow package directions to defrost correctly.
 Work quickly with the phyllo so it doesn't dry out.

 • 3 large red or golden potatoes, unpeeled, sectioned